NICTA/stateline/README.md

 $ make doc
 ```

 in a build directory.
 Please ensure Doxygen is installed.
-Finally, there are demos for python and C++ in the src/bin folder.
+Finally, there are examples in the `examples` folder.

 Licence
 -------